 Please note, Lyme PEP has only been shown to be beneficial for the prevention of LD.
-It has not been shown to be beneficial for the prevention of anaplasmosis, B. miyamotoi, ehrlichiosis or Rocky Mountain Spotted Fever and may only delay onset in these cases.
+It has not been shown to be beneficial for the prevention of anaplasmosis, B. miyamotoi, ehrlichiosis, or spotted fever rickettsiosis and may only delay onset in these cases.